 This section presents data on factors related to the health and wellbeing of school-age children and includes School-Age Children Profiles.
-It is maintained by the National Child and Maternal Health Intelligence Network.

-Including the School-age Children Profiles, these indicators include key current local data about children and young people’s health and wellbeing.
+These indicators include key current local data about children and young people’s health and wellbeing.
 This information provides a context to help local organisations prioritise action.

 Using the profiles, you can see at a glance how your local area performs against key indicators.
 You can also compare the data with other (upper level) local authorities and nationally.

 Primary school age indicators

 These indicators provide local authority level estimates for several topic areas, based on what 15 year olds themselves said about their attitudes to healthy lifestyles and risky behaviours (self-reported), including diet and physical activity, smoking, alcohol, use of drugs, bullying and wellbeing.
 For each topic area, the information is shown by gender, ethnicity, deprivation, sexuality, region and local authority.